JustinePa/ARMS-marine-alien-SDM/script/pre-modelling/occurrence data/READme.md

 > ⚠️ The `output_date` variable in this script must match the date used
 > in scripts 01–03.
 For the published analysis this is `"2025-08-19"`.

+After script 04 completes on the cluster, transfer the thinned files back to your local machine for use in post-modelling: occurrences_thinned_0825/
 ---

 ### Troubleshooting